Shoreditch (St Leonard's), Middlesex, London

 Doctors' rooms, also rooms for matron and assistants, and convalescent rooms for men and women are provided on the upper floors by raising the existing adjoining buildings.
 It is faced with Gault bricks, Fareham bricks being used for the arches and strings.
 Greenmoor stone is need for the sills and all interior work, and Portland for the porches, the columns being Red Mansfield.

-The new building opened in 1872 with 503 beds and a Matron was appointed for the first time.
+The new building opened in 1872 and a Matron was appointed for the first time.
 A later Assistant Matron was the First World War Heroine Edith Cavell who was executed in 1915 by the Germans for helping British prisoners to escape.

 In 1930 the London County Council took over the running of St Leonard's, the workhouse was closed and the buildings incorporated into the infirmary which, after 1920, was known as St Leonard's hospital.
 In 1934 the buildings were condemned but the outbreak of the Second World War prevented any improvements being made.
 St Leonard's is believed to have been the first London Hospital to receive air-raid casualties and was itself bombed in 1941.

 St Leonard's remained a general hospital until 1984 when the in-patient facilities were closed.
-Since then it had been developed as a centre for co-ordinating community services and supporting health centres.
+Since then it has been developed as a centre for co-ordinating community services and supporting health centres.

-In 1848, Shoreditch instituted its first separate school at Enfield which the 1855 Post Office Directory describes as the "nursery to shoreditch workhouse" with Joshu Briggs as Master.
+In 1848, Shoreditch instituted its first separate school at Enfield which the 1855 Post Office Directory describes as the "nursery to Shoreditch workhouse" with Joshua Briggs as Master.
 The building stood on Baker Street alongside the Jolly Butcher public house at the north of Enfield Town and was of weatherboard construction with a red tiled roof.

 Shoreditch Industrial School